For each of the Eloquent models you wish to use with Runway, you’ll need to define a ‘resource’.

 you want to use when front-end routing.

-'resources' => [ \App\Models\Order::class => [ 'name' => 'Orders', 'route' => '/my-orders/{{ id }}', 'template' => 'orders.show', 'layout' => 'default', ],],
+'resources' => [\App\Models\Order::class => ['name' => 'Orders','route' => '/my-orders/{{ id }}','template' => 'orders.show','layout' => 'default',],],

-You may also specify if you want a resource to be 'read only' - eg. users will not be able to create records and when editing, all fields will be marked as read only and no save button will be displayed.
+You may also specify if you want a resource to be 'read only' - eg. users will not be able to create models and when editing, all fields will be marked as read only and no save button will be displayed.

 Sometimes you may want to change the order that your models are returned in the Control Panel listing table.
 You can use the order_by